This app service does the heavy-lifting for you so you do not have to build a 3D-rendering engine from scratch.

 - On load – by binding a Boolean attribute to the Loaded property, you can obtain information about if the product structure is loaded; you can also add custom actions triggered by this change

 3D Viewer also exposes some APIs on the Viewer for you to invoke and implement custom logic that suits your needs.
-To receive information on how to use the Viewer APIs and other details, contact Mendix Support and raise a ticket for 3DViewer development team.
+For information on how to use the 3D Viewer APIs and other details, see Use the 3D Viewer API.

 4.6.2 Panel Widgets